ueberdosis/blog/content/blog/19/post.md

 ---
-title: How we manage to be a remote company
+title: Being a Remote Company
-teaser: From the very beginning, home office was an essential part of our company's DNA.
+teaser: From the very beginning, home office was an essential part of our company’s DNA.
 Empowering remote work should be the next step.
 author: Philip Isik
 slug: remote-company
 published_at: 2020-11-12